simondiep/space-shooter/README.md

 - More satisfying explosions
 - screen shake on death (with audio then transition to death screen)
 - stylize radio/checkboxes
+- on hold
+  - charge up shot
+  - auto-fire
+- on projectile hit effects
+  - explode
+- support more than 5 projectiles

 # Longer term